thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 * Provide an example in your projects where you wish you had a unit test.
 * Discuss your opinions on the benefits of creating tests.

-## What is Test Driven Development (TDD)?
+## What's test-driven development?

 Up until now, we have focused on developing software with very little structure or process.
-This can be loosely termed as *development driven development*.
+This can be loosely termed as **development-driven development**.
 This means that we developed code for the sake of developing code.
-Another process of development is called *test driven development*.
+Another process of development is called **test-driven development**.
 It's described in 4 steps.

 Given a requirement,